ScalaWilliam/amazon-wishlist-api/README.md

  * As a back-end API for collecting information about your Amazon Wishlist.
  * As a front-end site.
 It works with tablets (iPad, Android) and desktop browsers (IE10, Chrome, Opera).
  * As a plug-in for your personal site.
+ * Behind HTTPS/SSL.
+Images are downloaded automatically, to ensure security.

 ____